-Three

-Meaning: The path is clear and you need to invest your time and energy to succeed.

-Symbolism: The man holds one staff, while two staffs are behind him.
-He has a destination charted and is ready to embark on his adventure
+Three Meaning: The path is clear and you need to invest your time and energy to succeed.
+Symbolism: A warrior holds one staff, while two staffs are beside him; he watches newcomers arrive to his land from the sea, bringing unavoidable change.

-Upright: adventure and optimism
+Upright: adventure, and optimism

-Reversed: delays and broken promises
+Reversed: delays, and broken promises

+Four

-Four Meaning: Gather friends and family around you and celebrate together.
-Symbolism: Two figures approach the four staffs to celebrate an important day or major accomplishment.
-The roses and grapes in the garland around the staffs show abundance, good health, and the richness of the land.
-Upright: celebration and socializing Reversed: unfinished work, and no time to celebrate
+Meaning: Gather friends and family around you and celebrate together.

+Symbolism: Two figures dance just outside the four staffs to celebrate an important day or major accomplishment.

-Five
+Upright: celebration and socializing

+Reversed: unfinished work, and no time to celebrate
-Meaning: Conflict and competition are necessary to keep moving forward.

-Symbolism: A group of young men challenge one another, using competition and conflict as the way to determine their strength and choose their leader.
+Five Meaning: Conflict and competition are necessary to keep moving forward.
+Symbolism: A group of young warriors challenge one another, using competition and conflict as the way to determine their strength, and who should lead them.

-Upright: conflict or competition
+Upright: conflict, or competition

-Reversed: poor leadership and trouble-making
+Reversed: poor leadership, and trouble-making

 Six

 Meaning: Victory and success are yours; be sure you act with dignity.

-Symbolism: A successful leader makes his return from battle; his staff has a garland of victory at the top and he wears a garland crown.
+Symbolism: A successful leader returns from battle; his staff has a flag of victory, and his warriors walk behind him.

-Upright: victory and desires fulfilled
+Upright: victory, and desires fulfilled

-Reversed: public humiliation and failure
+Reversed: public humiliation, and failure

-Seven

-Meaning: You are right; hold your ground.
+Seven Meaning: You are right; hold your ground.
 Any lack of integrity will be your downfall.

-Symbolism: A warrior defends the land, using valor to hold off those attacking him.
-He can succeed because he holds the higher ground.
+Symbolism: A warrior defends the land, using courage to hold off those attacking him.
+He can succeed because he fights from the higher ground.

 Upright: courage and valor

-Reversed: treachery and lack of conviction
+Reversed: treachery, and lack of conviction

 Eight

-Meaning: Be focused and intense; let nothing distract you from your goal.
+Meaning: Be focused and intense; let nothing distract you from you goal.

-Symbolism: Eight staffs point in the same direction, representing clarity of intent and the focus needed to bring creative ideas down to earth.
+Symbolism: Eight staffs point in the same direction, representing clarity of intent and the swiftness of action.

-Upright: intensity and drive
+Upright: intensity, and drive

-Reversed: frustration and confusion
+Reversed: frustration, and confusion

 Nine

 Meaning: You have a duty to uphold; others look to you as a role model.

 Symbolism: An injured warrior remains loyal and ready in the face of adversity, resolved to set an example for others.

-Upright: loyalty and discipline
+Upright: loyalty, and discipline

-Reversed: disloyalty and stubbornness
+Reversed: disloyalty, and stubbornness

 Ten

 Meaning: It is time to say "no" and set limits; you do not have enough energy right now.

 Symbolism: Ten wands weigh heavily on the figure carrying them, but the situation calls for persistence and sacrifice; the wands are a burden that must be carried.

-Upright: obligations and devotion
+Upright: obligations, and devotion

-Reversed: exhaustion and oppression
+Reversed: exhaustion, and oppression

+Page

-Page Meaning: You have a lot of excitement, but you need to find some focus.
-Symbolism: A young man full of energy waits to be inspired and given direction.
-The salamander on his clothing represents passion, immortality, and the ability to withstand fire
+Meaning: You have a lot of excitement, but you need to find some focus.

+Symbolism: A young warrior, full of energy, waits to be inspired and given direction.
+He holds his staff high in the air indicating his readiness to act.

+Upright: enthusiasm, and creativity

-Reversed: unpredictability and foolishness
+Reversed: unpredictability, and foolishness

 Knight

 Meaning: You need to go on an adventurous quest; get out of your routine and explore.

-Symbolism: A warrior rides a stallion, carrying his staff on a quest for adventure.
-The salamander on his clothing represents passion, immortality, and the ability to withstand fire.
+Symbolism: A warrior rides a stallion; he charges forth with his staff raised to attack his opponent.

-Upright: driven and passionate
+Upright: driven, and passionate

-Reversed: headstrong and reckless
+Reversed: headstrong, and reckless

+Queen

-Queen Meaning: You need to show confidence; if not, fake it until you feel it!
+Meaning: You need to show confidence; if not, fake it until you feel it!

 Symbolism: A powerful woman displays her energy confidently awaiting supplicants for her favor.
-She holds a flower in her hand, a symbol of her fertility.
 Her staff shows her power to judge and the black cat is a symbol of feminine wiles.

-Upright: confident and honorable
+Upright: confident, and honorable

-Reversed: insecure and vindictive
+Reversed: insecure, and vindictive

 King

 Meaning: Show others how it is done; you need to lead by doing.

-Symbolism: A powerful man is seated on a throne waiting for the right moment to act; he contemplates battle strategies.
-The salamander on his clothing represents passion, immortality, and the ability to withstand fire.
+Symbolism: A powerful man sits on a fallen log waiting for the right moment to act; he contemplates battle strategies.
+The lizard behind him represents passion, immortality, and the ability to withstand fire.

-Upright: role model and independence
+Upright: role model, and independence

-Reversed: selfish and impatient
+Reversed: selfish, and impatient